brianfrankcooper/YCSB/scylla/README.md

 ### 1. Load target

-Suppose, you want to test how a database handles an open-class system load.
+Suppose, you want to test how a database handles an OLTP load.

-In this case, to get the performance picture you want to look at the latency distribution and utilization under the constant throughput.
-Use the `-target` flag to state desired throughput level.
+In this case, to get the performance picture you want to look at the latency distribution and utilization at the sustained throughput that is independent of the processing speed.
+This kind of system called an open-loop system.
+Use the `-target` flag to state desired requests arrival rate.

-For example `-target 120000` means that we expect YCSB workers to generate 120,000 requests per second (RPS, QPS or TPS) to the database.
+For example `-target 120000` means that we expect YCSB workers to generate 120,000 requests per second (RPS, QPS or TPS) overall to the database.

 Why is this important?
-Because without setting target throughput you will be looking at the system equilibrium point which in the face of constantly varying latency would show you neither throughput, nor latency.
-Your system in that case will converge to the closed-class queuing system and that is something not what you wanted.
+First, we want to look at the latency at some sustained throughput target, not visa versa.
+Second, without a throughput target, the system+loader pair will converge to the closed-loop system that has completely different characteristics than what we wanted to measure.
+The load will settle at the system equilibrium point.
+You will be able to find the throughput that will depend on the number of loader threads (workers) but not the latency - only service time.
+This is not something we expected.

 For more information check out these resources on the coordinated omission problem.